 The bundling of entreprise software

-.
+The bundling or unbundling of products, organisations, or tools is a recurring theme in the tech analyst and product part of the internet.
 Bundling means selling related products together, rather than separately.
 For instance, a cloud provider bundles all sorts of different services together, from compute, to storage to databases etc. Similarly, a supermarket offers a single place where consumers can purchase many different items.

-.
+For bundling to be an effective proposition, it requires some barrier that makes it hard for niche players to create products that address just a small part of the bundle.
 Without a barrier, hyper-specialised players will win over bloated behemoths that try to do everything, since they are able to better focus to provide a delightful experience in their niche.

 For supermarkets, the barrier is physical distance and the cost of real estate: it's nicer for the customer to get everything in one place, and relatively close to their home.
 But as the online purchasing of groceries increases, this barrier weakens.
 It's much easier for niche players to distribute their goods.
 This explain the introduction of lots of specialised providers of items that have, traditionally, been the purview of supermarkets, like Gousto.